-As required by the Labor Pension Act, the Company allocates an amount equivalent to 6% of an employee's monthly salary to the employee's pension account with the Bureau of Labor Insurance on a monthly basis.
-Employees may elect to allocate a certain percentage of their salary to their pension account.
+As required by the Labor Pension Act, the Company allocates an amount not less than 6% of an employee's monthly salary to the employee's pension account with the Bureau of Labor Insurance on a monthly basis.
+Employees may elect to allocate within 6% of their monthly salary to their pension account.